 Fernando Vazquez, a senior, is pursuing a bachelors in Mechanical Engineering.
 His hometown is El Paso, Texas.
 Fernando is working towards a career in propulsion engineering.

-Moran Bryce, a junior, is pursuing a Bachelors in Aerospace Engineering.
+Bryce Moran, a junior, is pursuing a Bachelors in Aerospace Engineering.
 His hometown is Fort Worth, Texas.
-Moran in working towards a career is test engineering.
-Moran referees soccer games as one of his hobbies.
+Bryce in working towards a career is test engineering.
+Bryce referees soccer games as one of his hobbies.

 River Dwight, a sophomore, is pursuing a bachelors in Aerospace Engineering.
 His hometown is Fort Worth, Texas.
 River is working towards a career in Mechanical Design Engineer.
 Some fun facts about River is he loves coffee, music, and trying new things.

 Callen Hajda, a sophomore, is pursuing a bachelors in Aerospace Engineering.
 His hometown is Austin, Texas.
 Callen is working towards a career in mission architecture and planning.
 An interesting fact about Callen is he is an 8th generation Texan and direct descendent of Texas Revolution heroes.

 Paul Hefner, a freshman, is pursuing a bachelors in Aerospace Engineering.
 His hometown is Austin, Texas.
 Paul is working towards a career in CFD Simulations.
 A fun fact about Paul is he plays the Marimba.